 Moreover, Schuurman (2015) added that open innovation produces benefits that are helpful for innovation and technological advancement.
 Furthermore, Open innovation divides labour and specialization in development.
 This way, opportunities are provided for the TerraCycle organization to commercialize new solutions.

-According to Schuurman (2015), the open innovation model will impose a few limitations on TerraCycle, as the model advocates the use of organizational form that has further restrictions in complex (problem-solving) environments such as innovation.
+According to Schuurman (2015), the open innovation model will impose a few limitations on TerraCycle, as the model advocates the use of organizational forms that have further restrictions in complex (problem-solving) environments such as innovation.
 To implement an open innovation model, TerraCycle should know that as the problems become more complex, the limitations of hierarchy (authority-based) are reached quickly, and another hierarchy (consensus-based) is introduced.

 The second theory TerraCycle will be using is the Business model innovation.
 It defines innovation processes based on how the organizations deliver and create value, opposing the concept of creating new services and products (Santoro et al., 2018).
 Business model innovation helps to develop the idea that supports an organization's financial viability, including the processes and mission to make the concept fruitful for the organization.